KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Śūnyatā / emptiness | M1 Buddhist notes and later TL root doctrine | Current file maps it to a "Khaon mode" and eventual same-ground synthesis | Conflicts with present bifurcal root wording |

 **Cascade / Continuum / Conflation:** Lines 94–95 define Avatars as direct emanations of Theon and Inverse Avatars as direct projections of Nekron.
 Line 210 repeats direct Theonic emanation.
 These statements reproduce an older M1 note rather than the later corrected bearer table and Ledger.
 Replace with the graded office-function family: Christ as singular full personal bearer; Vishnu / avataras / Kalki / Buddha-contextual articulation as office-correspondence, resonance, or field-corrective articulation; inverse figures as office-correspondence or bearing, never Nekron-projection.
 **Function-bearing:** Very high risk.
-"Avataric incarnation" and "direct Theonic or L4 Form expression" collapse full bearing, Form resonance, and historical embodiment.
+"Avataric incarnation" and "direct Theonic or L4 Form expression" (canonical L₄) collapse full bearing, Form resonance, and historical embodiment.
 L₄ Forms do not incarnate directly; L₃ Stewards carry their resonance.
 The hypostasis does not become or project the bearer.
 **Distal Apprehension:** Mimoform, counterfeit compassion, mirror-pattern, and Echo Vessel passages are prime inverse-apprehension material.
 Add a local sentence that the inverse receives or reconstructs contour at distance without receiving centropic essence, light, charge, or generative interiority.
-**Soul / Essence:** The file first says orientation never inverts, then says essence orientation "flips" in the Bodhi discussion; harmonize with stable essence / changing orientation.
-"Essence persists at L3 and supernal strata" conflicts TL: L₃ carries Deep Soul / Mind, while essence is used at L₅, L₀, Supra-L₀, and return / terminal resolution.
+**Soul / Essence:** The file first says orientation never inverts, then says essence orientation "flips" in the Bodhi discussion; harmonize by distinguishing the essence's stable intrinsic centropic / entropic inclination from manifested orientation, the motion-borne enactment of that inclination.
+Do not preserve any construction in which a latent essence-orientation itself flips.
+"Essence persists at L3 and supernal strata" (canonical L₃) conflicts TL: L₃ carries Deep Soul / Mind, while essence is used at L₅, L₀, Supra-L₀, and return / terminal resolution.
 "Soul's perceptual field" is acceptable only within L₄–L₁ scope.
 **Terminology:** The Śūnyatā section says Aion and Khaon are the same layer in different modal expressions and treats them as complementary gates to one ground.
 Current TL says paired, bifurcally distinct root-registers, not poles or modes of one root.
 Replace Source and unity-family terms.
 Restrict saturation to Zenon.
+Because line 36 explains the mechanism of Zenonic crossing, replace its Aion / Khaon synthesis and orientational-gravity account with the current sequence: Aion-facingness is requisite for return; fulfilled final synthesis gives return its Centropic Gravity; Zenonic Legibility establishes saturation-readiness; Allowance admits the crossing.
 **Prose / Formatting:** Plain headings; good readability.
 Some tables preserve superseded terminology and must be revised together with body text.
 **Cross-registry conflicts:** M1 lines 966–973 retain the older direct emanation / projection note, while M1 lines 1175–1176 and the Ledger give the corrected graded bearer family.
 M1's Śūnyatā note also retains same-layer modal / polarity language that conflicts with current TL.
 Later protocol and ledger wording hold authority, while the older registry passages should enter the registry-maintenance queue.
 **Priority:** High.